Skip to main content

 Monitoring cardiovascular markers during TRT is a fundamental practice for ensuring the therapy’s safety and efficacy.

 One of the most immediate and direct effects of testosterone is its influence on the production of red blood cells, a process known as erythropoiesis.
-Testosterone can stimulate the to produce more of these cells, which are essential for carrying oxygen throughout the body.
+Testosterone can stimulate the bone marrow to produce more of these cells, which are essential for carrying oxygen throughout the body.

-While a healthy is vital, an excessive increase can lead to a condition called erythrocytosis, where the blood becomes thicker or more viscous.
+While a healthy red blood cell count is vital, an excessive increase can lead to a condition called erythrocytosis, where the blood becomes thicker or more viscous.
 This change requires more effort from the heart to pump blood, and it is a key reason why your hematocrit ∞ the percentage of your blood composed of red blood cells ∞ is one of the most critical markers monitored during therapy.

-Regular monitoring of levels allows your clinical team to adjust your protocol, ensuring that your blood remains fluid and your heart’s workload stays within a healthy range.
+Regular monitoring of hematocrit levels allows your clinical team to adjust your protocol, ensuring that your blood remains fluid and your heart’s workload stays within a healthy range.

 Beyond the cellular components of your blood, testosterone also interacts with the lipids, or fats, that circulate in your bloodstream.
-These include cholesterol and triglycerides, which are integral to many bodily functions but can contribute to if they fall out of balance.
+These include cholesterol and triglycerides, which are integral to many bodily functions but can contribute to cardiovascular risk if they fall out of balance.

 The relationship between testosterone and lipids is complex; therapy can lead to shifts in high-density lipoprotein (HDL), often called “good” cholesterol, and low-density lipoprotein (LDL), or “bad” cholesterol.
 By tracking your lipid profile, your physician can gain insight into how your body is metabolizing these fats in response to hormonal optimization.